 Help Family Members in Recovering from Death of a Loved One

-Edited by Christian, Charmed, Monika, Anonymous and 2 others
+Edited by Christian, Charmed, Monika, Eng and 1 other

 "Death" a word that brings fear and sadness, fear for those who love their earthly life so much and sadness for those who experienced losing their loved one.
 It always brings tears and loneliness especially if he is your best friend, cousin and a member of your family.
 Like a thief, without expecting it will come to steal someone's life and face the final resting place.
 Only premonitions make us realize that they want to tell us something, their last goodbye trying to say that they will leave us.
 Sometimes I asked myself if the day before my final hours here on earth came, can I say sorry for those I hurt or go to confession to ask for forgiveness for all my sins here on earth?
 Maybe yes or maybe no, who knows?
 Only God knows and no one except Him.
 July 18, 2012, a new memorable date was added into my life, I lost my mother.
 We never expect that she will leave us on that day.
 I was far from them because of my job, I called her and while talking on the phone I never feel anything strange.
 When I received my brother's text message I can't explain how I feel about the news of her death.
 A bomb in my heart explodes, I was drowning in tears that I never cried before.
 While on my way home I prepared myself because I know it was not easy for all of us to accept the sudden death of my mother.
 My father and my brothers are waiting for me, we are all in grief sobering for that unexpected moment.
 In this hard time when every member of the family is in deep trial I learned important lessons and strategies for a fast recovery of each family member who are in deep sadness.
 Since I am the eldest, I need to comfort my father, my brothers and sister even we feel the same air of sadness and tears are hard to stop from falling.